-6.2 Provincial Government Budget Scorecard
+6.7 Provincial Government Quality Budget Assessment

-During 2010, NEFC performed a budget quality assessment process to examine the quality of 2010 Provincial Government budget documentation against the requirements outlined in the Budget and Expenditure Instructions and what is considered best practice in public sector budgeting.
+During 2011, NEFC performed a budget quality assessment process to examine the quality of 2011 Provincial Government budget documentation against the requirements outlined in the Budget and Expenditure Instructions and what is considered best practice in public sector budgeting.

-Budgets were rated on timeliness of submission, the quality of presentation of data on overall sectoral expenditure splits shown by financing source - recurrent grant, own source revenue or development grant and whether they included a complete expenditure split showing goods and services, personnel emoluments and capital expense by sector.
+The administration of Budgets by provinces were rated on timeliness of submission, the quality of presentation of data on overall sectoral expenditure splits shown by financing source - recurrent grant, own source revenue or development grant and whether they included a complete expenditure split showing goods and services, personnel emoluments and capital expense by sector.